CyberSec-Dev/FairECom/README.md

  Prototype implementation of FairECom

 ## Background
-We have five programs FairCustomer, FairVendor, FairManager, PBB, FairBank.
+We have five programs `FairCustomer`, `FairVendor`, FairManager, PBB, FairBank.
 Among them, FairCustomer works on the Customer side, FairVendor works on the Vendor side, FairManager and PBB work on the Manager side, and FairBank works on the Bank side.
+Customer, Vendor, Manager and Bank interact to establish transactions, and Customer and Manager interact to verify whether the transaction price is fair.
 ![Network model of FairECom](./image/fig1.png "Network model of FairECom")

 ## Install